JiyounKim0608/music-master/README.md

 # music-master

 This is search engine built in react for musicians and their top tracks.
-It is able to look up artist profile and 30 minutes preview of song using Spotify web API of one of your favorite artist.
+It is able to look up artist profile and listen to 30 minutes preview of one of your favorite artist.
+This search engin is using Spotify web API and

+# Getting Started

+npm start
+npm run dev